Citizenship education (subject): History

-The ‘academisation’ of the education system in England has had a dramatic impact on the teaching of citizenship.
-Academies do not need to follow the National Curriculum, and as more than half of all English schools (¾ of secondary schools) are now academies, this has undermined the teaching of citizenship as a discrete subject.
-School attainment has been focused on a small number of core subjects, leading to less importance being placed on other subjects such as art, drama, music, and citizenship education.
-There is also a greater emphasis on exam results rather than coursework, which has discouraged more experiential learning.
-As a consequence, few secondary schools now have qualified citizenship teachers, and few maintain the subject as a discrete subject in its own right.

-More encouragingly for the subject, in 2019 Ofsted published its new inspection framework, which was more positive for citizenship - schools would in future be graded taking into account a more balanced curriculum, including citizenship.

-A GCSE in "Citizenship Studies" is available for students in key stage 4.
-The three main awarding bodies in England (AQA, OCR and Edexcel) offer this qualification as a full and a short course.
+A GCSE in "Citizenship Studies" is available for students in Key Stage 4.
 The qualification includes a controlled assessment based on an active citizenship project they have taken part in.
-There is also an A level in Citizenship Studies which is available through AQA.
-This qualification is valued by leading Universities including the University of Cambridge.
-More than 500,000 young people have now attained qualifications in Citizenship Studies since 2002.
+There is also an A-level subject in Citizenship Studies.
+This qualification is valued by leading universities including the University of Cambridge and University of Oxford.

+Since 2017 there has been a sharp increase in entries for GCSE Citizenship Studies, with an 40% increase from 2017 to 2023.

 Ireland

 Citizenship studies was introduced as a compulsory subject in the 1990s in Ireland.
 It is known as CSPE (Civic, Social and Political Education) and is taught to 12- to 16-year-olds.
-In 2009 it is expected that an additional subject currently under the working title 'Society and Politics' will be offered as a subject to students between 16–18 years of age in secondary schools in the Republic of Ireland.
+In 2009 it is expected that an additional subject currently under the working title 'Society and Politics' will be offered as a subject to students between 16 and 18 years of age in secondary schools in the Republic of Ireland.